 7. Reflect And Learn

 You can ask the attacker, “Let’s concentrate on expressing our opinions and backing them up with facts rather than using personal attacks.
 In this manner, we may better promote understanding and investigate the underlying problems.
-I’m interested in hearing your opinions and will offer my own, depending on the data at hand.
+I’m interested in hearing your opinions and will offer my own, depending on the data.
 Can we focus our conversation on the precise issues that divide us?”

 Analyze the attack objectively, breaking it down to understand the specific criticisms or accusations made.
 While doing so, try to discern if there are any valid points or constructive feedback within the attack.

 Use this experience as a learning opportunity, asking yourself what you can gain from it.
-Consider whether there are areas in your communication or conflict resolution skills that could be improved.
-Avoid the temptation to retaliate with personal attacks in return, as this often escalates the conflict.
+Consider areas in your communication or conflict resolution skills that could be improved.
+Avoid retaliating with personal attacks in return, as this often escalates the conflict.

 Cultivate A Mindset Of Calmness